 This course covers the systematic control of information in each phase of the record life cycle: creation, distribution, use, maintenance, and disposition.
 Topics will include systems of filing and storage (general and medical specific); organizing, managing, and controlling the system; potential careers; and trends in technology.
 Ethical/legal issues in the healthcare field will be addressed.
 Information on the EHR/EMR (electronic health record/electronic medical record) will also be covered.
 Simulations will provide hands-on experience with major filing classification systems in both paper and computer database (EHR) formats.
 Touch keyboarding and basic computers skills are necessary for this course.

-Pharmacology for MAC (Medical Administrative Coder) will provide an introduction to the use of pharmacology terminology and context.
+Pharmacology for MAC/MAS (Medical Administrative Coder and Medical Administrative Specialist) will provide an introduction to the use of pharmacology terminology and context.
 Included is information on medication actions, dosage forms, routes of administration, and drug uses.
 Students will research and create presentations on the pathophysiology of the human body in conjunction with treatments used to combat various diseases and conditions.
 Emphasis is on the terminology necessary for medical reports used in transcription and coding.

 160-120 Medical Terminology for Coding

 This course provides a combination of the study of medical vocabulary and the application of that vocabulary in an office setting.
 Students will learn the pronunciation, spelling, definition, and correct usage of medical terms used in a variety of healthcare office applications, with an emphasis on terminology necessary for medical reports used in transcription and coding.
 Students will also learn how to divide medical words into their component parts: the root word, the suffix, the prefix, and the combining form.

 160-124 Supervised Occupational Experience-Medical Office

 In this course, students apply and interview for medical office internship placements.
 Once selected, the student will apply the knowledge and skills obtained in the classroom to the work environment.